 Couples, in other words, want to give it one last shot by seeing if their marriage can be rekindled by the most romantic day of the year.

 Avvo, the free legal referral site, announced in 2011 that the number of inquiries and referral requests it receives skyrockets right after Valentine’s Day each year, and said many of its lawyers reported a rise in filings.
+Whilst peer endorsements are important for people to find the best options in their areas, this correlation is also interesting.
 “Over the past two years we’ve seen an average increase of 40 percent in the number of requests for divorce lawyers around Valentine’s Day, compared to the previous six months,” Mark Britton, founder and CEO of Avvo, said at the time.
 “Furthermore, the number of questions about divorce soared 36 percent during that same time.”

 If you are about to get divorced and need any advice what so ever then get it now.. from experienced lawyers before you enter divorce proceedings, rather than after when it’s too late.